These no-butter chocolate chip cookies use oil instead of butter, have crisp edges, chewy centers, and melty pockets of chocolate chips.

 Instructions

-- Into a large mixing bowl, add the vegetable oil, granulated sugar, brown sugar, coffee, vanilla extract, and kosher salt.
-Mix with a whisk until combined.
+- In a large mixing bowl, add the vegetable oil, granulated sugar, brown sugar, instant coffee, vanilla extract, and kosher salt.
+Whisk until everything is well combined.

-- Add the egg and egg yolk and mix until well combined.
+- Add the egg and egg yolk, and mix again until the mixture is smooth and fully blended.

-- Add the flour, and add the baking soda, and mix until almost combined.
+- Add the flour and baking soda, and mix until the dough is almost combined.

-- Top each cookie with flaky salt and serve next to a cup of milk for the best experience!
+- Finish by sprinkling each cookie with a pinch of flaky salt and serve with a glass of milk for the best experience!

 Notes